Brazil builder made undeclared donations to Rousseff campaign-paper

-BRASILIA Brazilian engineering company Andrade Gutierrez AGIS.UL made undeclared donations to President Dilma Rousseff's 2014 reelection campaign, newspaper Folha de S. Paulo reported on Friday, in an article that could bolster calls for her impeachment.
+BRASILIA, April 15 Brazilian engineering company Andrade Gutierrez made undeclared donations to President Dilma Rousseff's 2014 reelection campaign, newspaper Folha de S. Paulo reported on Friday, in an article that could bolster calls for her impeachment.

 The newspaper did not say how it obtained the information, which adds to previous reports that some of the official donations to Rousseff's 2014 campaign were funded with kickbacks from large infrastructure projects.